awsdocs/aws-kms-developer-guide/doc_source/key-policy-default.md

 For example, key users can use these permissions on the KMS key in the following ways\.
 + Use this KMS key with Amazon Elastic Block Store \(Amazon EBS\) and Amazon Elastic Compute Cloud \(Amazon EC2\) to attach an encrypted EBS volume to an EC2 instance\.
 The key user implicitly gives Amazon EC2 permission to use the KMS key to attach the encrypted volume to the instance\.
 For more information, see [How Amazon Elastic Block Store \(Amazon EBS\) uses AWS KMS](services-ebs.md)\.
 + Use this KMS key with Amazon Redshift to launch an encrypted cluster\.
 The key user implicitly gives Amazon Redshift permission to use the KMS key to launch the encrypted cluster and create encrypted snapshots\.
 For more information, see [How Amazon Redshift uses AWS KMS](services-redshift.md)\.
-+ Use this KMS key with other [AWS services integrated with AWS KMS](service-integration.md), specifically the services that use grants, to create, manage, or use encrypted resources with those services\.
++ Use this KMS key with other [AWS services integrated with AWS KMS](service-integration.md) that use grants to create, manage, or use encrypted resources with those services\.

-The [kms:GrantIsForAWSResource](policy-conditions.md#conditions-kms-grant-is-for-aws-resource) condition key allows key users to create and manage grants, but only when the grantee is an AWS service that uses grants\.
-The permission allows key users to use *all* of the integrated services that use grants\.
-However, you can create a custom key policy that allows particular AWS services to use the KMS key on the key user's behalf\.
+The default key policy allows key users to delegate their grant permission to *all* integrated services that use grants\.
+However, you can create a custom key policy that restricts the permission to specified AWS services\.
 For more information, see the [kms:ViaService](policy-conditions.md#conditions-kms-via-service) condition key\.

-Key users need these grant permissions to use their KMS key with integrated services, but these permissions are not sufficient\.
-Key users also need permission to use the integrated services\.
-For details about giving users access to an AWS service that integrates with AWS KMS, consult the documentation for the integrated service\.